Mallika1405/cse15l-lab-reports/lab1.md

 ```
 cat: lecture1: Is a directory
 ```
-Working directory: The working directory was the `home` directory.
+Working directory: The working directory was the `/home` directory.

 Explanation: The `cat` command expects file names as arguments.
-Since `lecture1` is a directory, the `cat` command cannot read it and hence throws an error.
+Since `/home/lecture1` is a directory, the `cat` command cannot read it and hence throws an error.

 Error: This is an error because `cat` expects files as arguments, not directories.